 The soup goes well with everything, but I love the taco soup-cornbread combination the most.
 It’s such a delight to sop up that creamy base with moist, cake-like bread.

-Taco soup is also great with Mexican rice, guac, and corn chips.
+Taco soup is also great with Mexican rice, guacamole, and corn chips.

 One of the secrets to making the best taco soup?
 Finding the best ingredients.

 Plus, there are some tips and tricks you need to keep in mind to recreate one of Paula Deen’s finest recipes (more on these later).